 The important thing to remember though – is that as soon as you see the symptoms – especially you spot the honeydew – you NEED to get pros in as quickly as possible.
 Aphids can absolutely decimate a tree if unchecked, so make sure if you see the symptoms, that you’re on the phone quickly.

-In closing, there are a few other instances of some of these bad guys, so if you’re concerned about potential infestations, simply call an arborist.
+In closing, there are a few other instances of some of these bad guys, so if you’re concerned about potential infestations, simply call pest control in Greenland NH.
 Another thing to do – just to be safe, would be to call an arborist and have them do a free walk through.
 They know what they’re looking at and can spot the early signs – if there are any – and tackle the problem while it’s minor- as opposed to letting it fester and get worse.